-- An improvement in the issuer’s balance sheet, such as a rising cash balance and/or falling debt
+- An improvement in the issuer’s balance sheet, such as a growing cash balance or falling debt.

 The Impact of Upgrades and Downgrades on Performance

 It’s important to remember that the market often moves ahead of an upgrade or downgrade in anticipation of such an event.
-As a result, the announcement of a ratings change may not necessarily lead to a significant impact on performance in the days and weeks following the announcement -- the market has already reacted to the official announcement.
+As a result, the announcement of a rating change may not necessarily lead to a significant impact on performance in the days and weeks following the announcement—the market has already reacted to the official announcement.

 This news item from flyonthewall.com, released in March 2013, describes a rating downgrade suffered by J.C.
 Penney, and helps illustrate how both current conditions and the future outlook play a part: